dobriyanchik/dobriyanchik.github.io/_posts/2025-02-20-tips-and-tricks-for-efficient-gui-automation.md

 ## 4. Optimize UI scenarios to replace frequent complex GUI actions with non GUI ones

-It's often happens that to test some specific thing you need to perform chain of actions leading to desired results (some of business workflows can require some base commonmg things to be made).
+It's often happens that to test some specific thing you need to perform chain of actions leading to desired results (some of business workflows can require some base common things to be made).
 If such actions are complex and frequent, it's worth to think about how to replace them with non GUI actions.
 With high probability you already have a separate test with tests this chain of actions in GUI (if you don't it's time to create one), there is no need to retest it many times in other tests which have different focus.
-This will not only speed up, but also stabilize your tests as in case of some unexpected changes in GUI, you will not get all dependent on this UI flow tests failed and they will test excactly what they are supposed to test.
+This will not only speed up, but also stabilize your tests as in case of some unexpected changes in GUI, you will not get all dependent on this UI flow tests failed and they will test exactly what they are supposed to test.

 Also some more minor actions could be optimized, for example you don't have to navigate to some page through user menus or buttons/links (again it's better to have a separate test for this), you can just directly navigate to the page using URL (if the page is reachable that way).
 Sometimes it's even possible to navigate to the page with additional flags in URL which open the page in desired state avoiding you to perform additional actions in GUI to get the same state.

-# Make things less to support
+# Reduce support

 ## Do not create God-controls